Trucking Accident Liability

-Fort Worth trucking accident lawyer Bill Berenson at Berenson Injury Law has handled car and truck accident recovery cases exclusively for more than 35 years.
+Fort Worth trucking accident lawyer Bill Berenson at Berenson Injury Law has handled car and truck accident recovery cases exclusively for 40 years.
 This level of focus has allowed our firm to refine our investigation and trial preparation process to hold the negligent parties liable for damages.
 We have the resources and the knowledge to go toe-to-toe with large transportation corporations whose actions put your safety on the line.Collecting Evidence of Corporate Liability

 The aftermath of a tractor-trailer crash is a chaotic scene.
 Rescue workers try to save lives and police direct traffic away from the crash site as investigators determine what happened.
 Amidst the confusion, the trucking corporation usually sends its own team to mitigate damages and deflect responsibility.
 Trucking companies commonly push the blame onto their drivers or onto the injured occupants of the passenger vehicles.

 Whereas the driver may be liable for his actions, the trucking company typically carries some or all of the blame.
 For this reason, our trucking accident attorney helps Fort Worth residents and other victims pursue the big transportation entities involved in the crash.
-We the company liable for:
+We hold the company liable for:

 - Vicarious liability

 Vicarious liability is a legal concept in which the employer is held responsible for its employees’ negligence that occurred during the course of business.
 The trucking corporation is, thus, liable for a driver’s reckless driving just by virtue of being his employer.